nathanielalex/Nurtura/README.md

 Built using **Java** and **XML**, Nurtura focuses on usability, reliability, and timely health interventions.

+Sure — here’s a cleaner, more consistent version with tighter language and aligned formatting.
+I kept the tone professional but friendly:

 ---

 ## 📱 Features

-* 💬 **Chat with Healthcare Professionals**
-  Secure communication between mothers and qualified healthcare providers.
+* 💬 **Real-Time Chat with Healthcare Professionals** Secure, in-app messaging between mothers and qualified healthcare providers.

+* 🔔 **Immunization Reminder Notifications**
-* 🔔 **Push Notifications for Immunization Reminders** Firebase-powered notifications to ensure children never miss important vaccinations.
+  Firebase-powered push notifications to help ensure children never miss important vaccinations.

-* 📅 **Personalized Immunization Schedule**
+* 📅 **Personalized Immunization Schedules**
   Automatically generated schedules based on each child’s date of birth.

-* 🚨 **Emergency Button**
+* 🚨 **Emergency Assistance Button**
-  One-tap emergency call to a healthcare professional during urgent situations.
+  One-tap access to immediate support from a healthcare professional during urgent situations.

-* 📚 **Maternal & Child Health Articles**
+* 📚 **Maternal & Child Health Resources**
-  Access trusted educational content to support mothers throughout pregnancy and childcare.
+  Trusted articles and educational content to support mothers throughout pregnancy and childcare.

-* 🧾 **Child Health History Records**
+* 🧾 **Child Health Records**
-  Maintain medical history, growth details, and health notes for each child.
+  Centralized storage for medical history, growth tracking, and health notes for each child.

+* 🥗 **Healthy Recipe Recommendations**
+  Nutritious meal ideas for mothers, powered by the Spoonacular API.

+* 🏥 **Staff Management Portal**
+  Healthcare staff can search and manage mother and child health records, including updating vaccination data.

 ---